 To have a missing child listed, a missing person report from police is needed.
 The Center must speak to a custodial guardian or law enforcement agency.
 To report child pornography or molestation, please call your local law enforcement agency, the hotline, or go to www.cybertipline.com and use the report form.

-NetSmartz is an Internet safety resource from the National Center for Missing & Exploited Children that uses the latest technology to create high-impact educational activities for even the most tech-savvy kids of any age group.
+National Center for Missing and Exploited Children (NCMEC) uses NetSmartz an Internet safety resource with the latest technology to create high-impact educational activities for even the most tech-savvy kids of any age group.
 The goal of NetSmartz is to extend the safety awareness of children and empower them to make responsible decisions online and in real life.
-This is accomplished by enhancing the ability of children to recognize dangers on the Internet, encouraging children to report victimization to a trusted adult supporting and enhancing community education efforts and enhancing the ability of children to understand that people they first "meet" on the Internet should never be considered their friend.
+This is accomplished by enhancing the ability of children to recognize dangers on the Internet, encouraging children to report victimization to a trusted adult, supporting and enhancing community education efforts, and enhancing the ability of children to understand that people they first "meet" on the Internet should never be considered their friend.